Monitoring

 Context monitoring and MEL in fragile and conflict-affected situations

-NIRAS has extensive experience conducting MEL assignments in fragile and conflict-affected areas in Sub-Saharan and Northern Africa (Sahel, Lake Chad Basin, Gulf of Guinea, Central Africa, Great Lakes region, and Libya), Eastern Europe (Ukraine and Georgia), the Middle East (Syria and Lebanon) and Asia (Afghanistan and Myanmar).
+NIRAS has extensive experience conducting MEL assignments in fragile and conflict-affected areas in Sub-Saharan and Northern Africa (Sahel region, Lake Chad Basin, Gulf of Guinea, Central Africa, Great Lakes region, and Libya), Eastern Europe (Ukraine and Georgia), the Middle East (Syria and Lebanon) and Asia (Afghanistan and Myanmar).

-We have developed an approach and skillset for monitoring and MEL in such contexts, involving:
+We have developed an approach and skillset for monitoring and MEL in fragile contexts, involving:

 - Embedding conflict-sensitivity into MEL processes